AskAlexSharov/erigon-notes/Abstract.md

     - mining must use new commitment code
     - mining: eth_getBlockByNumber returns null for pending block https://github.com/ledgerwatch/erigon/issues/2771
 - Snapshots/Bittorrent:
-    - Will we introduce new stages for snapshots?
-Now code is in "before stage header" and "before stage senders prune".
-      To make decision and create task for it.
     - Automate git push to snapshots repo
     - after restart it may Ban good peers https://github.com/anacrolix/torrent/issues/746
     - I think sometime it does ban all peers - and stuck